elin694/BLDC-Motor-Kraken-x694/README.md

 ^^(version 7_1 and version 7_3)
 - I was going to fill the gaps with ferromagnetic metal, but I didn't have any solid piece on hand.
 Somehow I thought the mandrels of steel rivets that the STEM center provided would do magic, but after more testing, it didn't work.
 I realized that and redesigned to maximized the amount of wires that I loop around.
 <img src="readMeImages/2026%20bldc%20v18.png" alt="bldc v18" height="300">

--After I while, I settled on using the AS5600 magnetic sensor for FOC feedback.
+- After I while, I settled on using the AS5600 magnetic sensor for FOC feedback.
 However, I hadn't design my motor with concealing this piece in mind, and I realized I had to do another redesign.
 The bigger problem was that packaging was going to get challenging on another level, and I was already pushing the thinness of the PETG stator to the limits.
 Ultimately I switched to an in runner rotor design.
 Ironically, later on through accidental research, I would discover that the Kraken x60 itself is an out runner motor.
 However, since only external appearance and functionality mattered to me, I continued my project.

 <img src="readMeImages/2026%20bldc%20v26.png" alt="bldc v26" height="300">
 <img src="readMeImages/2026%20bldc%20v26%20exploded.png" alt="bldc v26 exploded view" height="300">

 After printing many case designs, this is my current one.